Why Your Teams Keep Failing, And How To Stop It

 Moving Motviators -- identify each person's individual intrinsic motivators, and how to appeal to each one as a team member - 10 min

 When we reach the natural end of our session, we will make sure to leave time for a Q&A of roughly 10 min

 Obviously, we won't be able to do ALL of the activities above, but this is a list that will address, we believe, the majority of the issues and problems the attendees will come up with in Step 2.
-And each session will be different, based on the problems the group has brought up!

 What makes a team vs a group of individuals